Joomla 1.5 to 4.x Step by Step Migration

 - Recommended but not required unless you have issues: Fix asset issues.
 See below for a helpful tool.

-- If you are going to add anything to your site or use new core features like Tags or Custom Fields, get them set up and configured at this time.
+- If you are going to add anything to your site or use new core features such as Tags or Custom Fields, get them set up and configured at this time.

 - Check your URLs on the Joomla 4 site and compare to the Joomla 1.5 site.
 If they are different, document each 1.5 URL and what Joomla 4.x URL they will be going to so that you can do redirects and keep your ranking.
 (An Excel spreadsheet is helpful.)
 See: